myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 4. Copy & paste the **CLIENT ID** field from the Connect screen into the **Client ID** field.
 5. On the *User Credentials* tab, copy & paste **MQTT Username** from the Connect screen into the **User Name** field.
 6. Also on the *User Credentials* tab, copy & paste **MQTT Password** from the Connect screen into the **Password** field.
-7. The default values for fields in the other tabs are OK to leave as is.
+7. The default values for fields in the other tabs are OK to leave as-is.
 Click the **OK** button to save our profile.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/MQTT.fx-2-Connection-Profile.png" width="660" height="483" alt="mqtt-fx-2-connection-profile"><br/><br/></p>